chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 04: Introduction to Object-Oriented Programming/README.md

 For now, as you get used to OOP syntax, you'll be completing exercises in Jupyter notebooks.
 But midway through the lesson, you'll modularize object-oriented code into separate files.

 [Exercise: OOP Syntax Practice - Part 2](https://github.com/chloehuang123/Udacity-Nano-Degree-Data-Scientist/blob/main/Lesson%2004:%20Introduction%20to%20Object-Oriented%20Programming/exercise.ipynb)

+### Commenting Object-Oriented Code
+Did you notice anything special about the answer key in the previous exercise?
+The Pants class and the SalesPerson class contained docstrings!
+A docstring is a type of comment that describes how a Python module, function, class or method works.
+Docstrings, therefore, are not unique to object-oriented programming.
+This section of the course is merely reminding you to use docstrings and to comment your code.
+It's not just going to help you understand and maintain your code.
+It will also make you a better job candidate.

+From this point on, please always comment your code.
+Use both in-line comments and document level comments as appropriate.

+Check out this [link](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) to read more about docstrings.

+### Docstrings and Object-Oriented Code
+Below is an example of a class with docstrings and a few things to keep in mind:

+- Make sure to indent your docstrings correctly or the code will not run.
+A docstring should be indented one indentation underneath the class or method being described.
+- You don't have to define 'self' in your method docstrings.
+It's understood that any method will have self as the first method input.